-Anticorrosion anodes are attached to the bottom of the gimbal housing of your stern drive to prevent corrosion to your electrical systems and underwater parts.
+Anti-corrosion anodes are attached to the bottom of the gimbal housing to prevent corrosion to your stern drive and underwater parts.
 These anodes will be slowly eroded away by galvanic action and require periodic inspection.
-Please refer to the section on "Anti-Corrosion Anodes" in your engine manufacturer's manual for additional information.
+Please refer to the section on "Anti-Corrosion Anodes" or "Corrosion and Corrosion Protection" in your engine manufacturer's manual for additional information.
+The engine manual is included in the owner's packet.